1959 Chicago mayoral election

-The Chicago mayoral election of 1959, was first the primary on February 24, 1959, which was followed by the general on April 7, 1959.
-The election saw Richard J. Daley being elected to a second term as mayor by a landslide margin of more-than 40%.
-In their respective primary elections, both nominees had won their nominations easily, only facing minor competition from Lawrence "Lar" Daly, a perennial candidate who ran in both party's primaries.
+The Chicago mayoral election of 1959 was held on April 7, 1959.
+The election saw Richard J. Daley being elected to a second term as mayor by a landslide margin of more-than 40% over former U.S. congressman Timothy P. Sheehan.

+In their respective party's primary elections, each held on February 24, 1959, both nominees had won their nominations easily, only facing minor competition from Lawrence "Lar" Daly, a perennial candidate who ran in both party's primaries.

 Background

 Heading into the 1959 election, Daley had strong support as mayor across party lines.
 The Republican Party, however, insisted it stood a chance of winning the mayoral election, with governor William Stratton stating, "I can think of four or five good candidates," the party could run against Daley, but conceding, "whether they will run is another matter.
 By 1959, Chicago's black voters had strongly come to support the Democratic Party.

 While they leaned very Republican and had opposed him in the 1955 election, the city's business community had come to support Daley by 1959.
 Part of there support was won through his focus on improving the city's business district.
 Particularly, the Development Plan for the Central Area of Chicago placed a strong emphasis on development in the Loop.
 Other support from the business community was won by his dedication to projects such as highways, parking lots, and the development of O'Hare Airport (O'Hare, which had opened for passenger service the year Daley had become mayor, saw developments during Daley's term that positioned it to become the city's major airport).
 Daley had also shown a willingness to do favors for businessmen, and bend rules for them, with one national commentator remarking, "Daley has made it easier to do business in Chicago than almost anywhere else in the country."
 The city's newspapers, which had largely been in opposition to Daley in 1955, had come around to supporting him by 1959, with the Chicago Sun-Times even declaring on the day that Daley launched his reelection campaign that, "Dick Daley has been one of the best mayors in Chicago's history".